The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Signature: Don’t forget to sign and date the form.

 If you’re a tenant, and the landlord messes up any of the requirements above, you can attack the notice as being defective.
-Defective notices cannot be corrected following service, and often result in immediate dismissal of the applicable application.
+Defective notices cannot be corrected following service, and often result in immediate dismissal of the associated application.

 However, the LTB will have discretion whether to regard a notice or other document as being ‘substantially compliant’ or not.
 So generally, if you realize you messed up a notice soon after serving it, you may be better off just re-serving a corrected notice and starting the process again.
 But if you served the N12 some time ago, you may wish to weigh this decision more carefully.